|

 Generally refers to the process by which prospective jurors are

-questioned about their backgrounds and potential biases before being
+questioned about their backgrounds and potential biases before

 Wende Brief

 A brief filed by counsel pursuant to People v.
-Wende (1979)
+Wende

-25 Cal.3d 436, in a criminal defendant's first appeal in which appellate
+(1979) 25 Cal.3d 436, in a criminal defendant's first appeal

-counsel informs the appellate court that there are no arguable issues
+in which appellate counsel informs the appellate court that there

-on appeal and requests the appellate court to make an independent
+are no arguable issues on appeal and requests the appellate court

+to make an independent review of the record.
+Appointed counsel

+is not required to withdraw as long as he does not inform the

+informs the client of his right to have appellate counsel relieved.

+Counsel is required to file a brief with the reviewing court

+presenting a complete statement of the case and facts, and a

 review of the record.
-Appointed counsel is not required to withdraw

-as long as he does not inform the reviewing court that the appeal

-is frivolous and appointed counsel informs the client of his right

-a brief with the reviewing court presenting a complete statement

-of the case and facts, and a request for the reviewing court to

-conduct its own independent review of the record.
-The appellant

-must be informed by appellate counsel that the intention is to file
+The appellant must be informed by appellate

+counsel that the intention is to file a Wende brief and that

-a Wende brief and that the appellant may submit his own supplemental
+the appellant may submit his own supplemental brief to the court

-brief to the court if he so desires.
-The appellate court is required
+if he so desires.
+The appellate court is required to issue a

-Several cases have purported to extend Wende requirements to non-civil
+cases have purported to extend Wende requirements to non-civil

 appeals in juvenile delinquincy appeals, termination of parental